-The Zero Carbon Humber Partnership

-Developing carbon capture and storage (CCS) and low carbon hydrogen (H2) technology with shared onshore and offshore infrastructure.

-Humber Zero

-A £1.2bn project

-to develop

-technology to

-capture and

-safely store

-carbon emitted by

-the Immingham

-Industrial Cluster,

-radically reducing

-greenhouse gas

-emissions.

-V Net Zero

-A coalition of industry partners including Phillips 66, VPI Immingham and Uniper which aims to store and transport CO2 from the Immingham Industrial Cluster.

-Gigastack

-Led by Orsted,

-Phillips 66 and

-ITM Power,

-to develop

-electrolyser

-technology to

-produce largescale renewable

-hydrogen.
+- The Zero Carbon Humber Partnership, supported by big industry names such as Centrica, Uniper, ABP and British Steel, aims to draw on existing skills and infrastructure to become the base for the UK's first net zero carbon industrial cluster, helping to create a cleaner environment for future generations whilst delivering new jobs and export opportunities.
+Developing carbon capture and storage (CCS) and low carbon hydrogen (H2) technology with shared onshore and offshore infrastructure to enable energy intensive industries such as the chemical processing sector to continue to operate and thrive whilst decarbonising to meet the UK emissions targets. - Humber Zero a £1.2bn project to develop technology to capture and safely store carbon emitted by the Immingham Industrial Cluster, radically reducing greenhouse gas emissions. - V Net Zero a coalition of industry partners including Phillips 66, VPI Immingham and Uniper which aims to store and transport CO2 from the Immingham Industrial Cluster - Gigastack led by Orsted, Phillips 66 and ITM Power, to develop electrolyser technology to produce large-scale renewable hydrogen.